A simple pendant crafted from a fisherman’s hook found in the body of Triegenes.

 Level 26: +6

-Property You gain a +2 bonus to Insight checks.
+Property You gain a +2 bonus to saves against fear and gain resist 5 psychic.

 When Triegenes passed on from his mortal shell, the prelates of the Clergy cremated his remains in a grand state funeral.
 As they gathered his ashes to spread across the nation’s soil, they found a small harpoon hook—the kind used by some fishers—which somehow had been caught in the living god’s body since before he achieved divinity.